Poems from Cold Mountain

 I sleep by the creek and purify my ears.

-The first time I read the poems of Han-shan was in the beginning of the seventies.
-During this period of my life I lived for a couple of years in the Himalayas.
+The first time I read the poems of Han-shan was in the beginning of the 1970s.
+During this period of my life, I lived for a couple of years in the Himalayas.
 I often went trekking high up in the mountains, sometimes for months.
 The poems evoked pictures I could relate to immediately.
 They were in tune not only with the outer world in the mountains but also with the inner.
-In a sense the poems build a bridge between the outer and the inner, making the two worlds merge and become one.
+In a sense, the poems build a bridge between the outer and the inner, making the two worlds merge and become one.

 The poems have been with me ever since and are still the clearest and most inspiring poetry I know of.

 Not much is known of Han-shan other than what you can read in his poems.
 Therefore, nobody knows where he came from, except that he was a poor eccentric scholar who retired to the mountains.
 The only existing description of Han-shan comes from the late 9th century, from an official in the T’ang Dynasty by the name of Lü-ch’iu Yin.
 He describes his meeting with Han-shan and his friend Shih-te.

 Shih-te, who was also a poet, worked in the kitchen of a Buddhist monastery.
 He often gave Han-shan food when he came down from his cave on Cold Mountain.
 The monks in the monastery regarded the two friends as more or less mad.
 The story goes that Han-shan could roam the corridors of the monastery for hours, laughing and singing to himself all the while.
 If the monks wanted to give him something to do or tried to chase him away, he stood still, laughed out loud and clapped his hands, and disappeared.